jaspector

 The public county pages reviewed do not provide a full permit rulebook.
 The county site does list a building inspector, and county commission materials in 2025 referenced "Rhea County Building Permit Setback Requirements"

+Not all construction work requires a permit in unincorporated Rhea County, TN.
 The following work is generally exempt: No county-specific public exempt-work list was found in the reviewed materials; State homeowner and state permit exemptions may still apply depending on the project and permit path.
+When in doubt, confirm with the local building department before starting work.